Siddhartha-chauhan/Technical-Papers/Django.md

 ## Introduction

-Django is a high-level Python web framework that enables rapid development of secure and maintainable websites.
-Released in 2005, it follows the model-template-view (MTV) architectural pattern.
+Django is a high-level Python web framework that enables rapid development of secure and maintainable websites.It follows the model-template-view (MTV) architectural pattern.
 ## Core Architecture

 ### MTV Pattern